 Junction Elementary School is a public elementary school in Roseville.
-The principal of Junction Elementary School is Carrie Vincent and can be contacted at firstname.lastname@example.org.
-728 students attend Junction Elementary School and identify as Hispanic; Multiracial; and White, non-Hispanic.
-11% of the Junction Elementary School students are "limited in English proficiency."
-10% of the 728 students here have subsidized lunches.
-The student to teacher ratio at Junction Elementary School is 21:1.
+The principal of Junction Elementary School is Carrie Vincent and can be contacted at email@example.com.
+728 children attend Junction Elementary School and are mostly Hispanic; Multiracial; and White, non-Hispanic.
+11% of the Junction Elementary School students have "limited English proficiency."
+10% of the 728 students here get reduced lunch prices.
+The ratio of students to teachers at Junction Elementary School is 21:1.
 Coyote Ridge Elementary School is one of the nearest elementary schools.

 - Computer arts

 |Native Hawaiian or Other Pacific Islander||0.5%||9869%|

 |Native American or Native Alaskan||0.3%||0.8%|

 |Students eligible for free or reduced-price lunch program||10%||26%|

 Wasn't crazy about this school the 3 years my kids attended.
 Kindergarten teachers were great but it went down hill from there.
 Principal wasn't approachable or friendly.
 Glad that we were able to transfer our kids & they now attend an amazing school!